 Colds can occur at any time but are more common during the winter months.
 In the United States, adults experience an average of

-This article lists nine ways to help people feel better when they suspect a cold is coming.
+This article lists ten ways to help people feel better when they suspect a cold is coming.